Tag: book tag

 My copy of The Short Second Life of Bree Tanner doesn’t have a dust jacket because I got rid of it.
 However, none of my hardcover Lemony Snicket books even came with dust jackets.
 The cover image is printed on the book itself, and it looks super awesome.
 The book on the right is the eleventh in the series.
 I just got the hardcover for my birthday.

-17. Find a teal/turquoise colored book
+the lost hero17.
+Find a teal/turquoise colored book

 The Lost Hero by Rick Riordan.
 I love the color on this.
 A lot of people when they think teal or turquoise think of what I see as sea foam, so I’m not sure if it exactly fits the description, but I think it does and that’s what matters.
 On this copy of the book, the color is a little more blue, but mine is more teal.